ATRCORE-UA/coretext-web/README.md

 This project enables you to configure your own web server to serve static files over HTTPS with the option to enable/disable directory listing.

-## Setup

-To configure the server, you need to edit the `config.json` file.
-Here's an example configuration:

 ### Configuration File: `config.json`